Andrew Hauptman: Altas Partners

 In 2013, Hauptman backed the launch of Toronto-based Altas Partners, Canada’s largest independent private equity firm, managing more than $9 billion in capital.
 Hauptman currently serves as an advisor and founding Advisory Board member.
 Altas has acquired businesses including NSC Minerals in 2013 (sold to Kissner Group in 2019); Medforth Global Healthcare Education in 2014 (partially sold to Carlyle Group in 2017, with the remaining sale finalized in 2022); and Capital Vision Services/MyEyeDr in 2015, representing 165 optometry centers serving 1.8 million patients in seven states.
 MyEyeDr grew to 575 practices in 18 states and was sold to Goldman Sachs for $2.7 billion in 2019.

+Board affiliations

+Hauptman has been a director of numerous public and private companies.
+As of 2022, he serves on the advisory board of Altas Partners and Pendulum Holdings.
+Other for-profit boards on which he serves or has served include: